“‘Everything exists’: that is one extreme.

 When the happiness project falls apart, which it inevitably must if in fact all compound things are impermanent, the ego falls not to the ground of the particulars but into the hells of the nihilists.That this is the usual way of things is well known yet resisted, feared.
 We see this in the religious fanatic quick to kill anyone who might threaten the legitimacy of their particular castle in the air.
-Just living in a way different from the fanatic’s choice threatens to be the lightning strike that will bring the whole house of cards tumbling down.
+Just seeing someone else living in a way different from the fanatic’s choice threatens to be the lightning strike that will bring the whole house of cards tumbling down.
 The same dynamics play out in the political realm when war is justified not because a physical threat to communities has occurred but because belligerents have dared to question our castles.
 Those of us old enough to have lived most our lives under the shadow of the Cold War between the United States and Russia are all too familiar with how these seemingly philosophical differences get translated into very real policies and actions.
 More recently all the rhetoric about ‘they hate our freedoms’ used to turn attention away from historical grievances and injustices between East and West is more of the same type of air-castle defense.

 The classical presentation of the middle way between the extremes of eternalism and nihilism uses the idea of self and the possibility of an afterlife.
 The eternalism position is found in those that teach the self exists now and will continue to exist after the body dies.
 The nihilism position is found in those that teach the self exists now but will not exist after the body dies.
 The middle way between these two is held by those teachers that teach that the self does not exist now nor will it in some afterlife.
 This is the teaching of selflessness within the Buddhist traditions.